-I am inclined to think that there are aspects to it that are hardwired in our psyches that.
-I came to it from a different direction, I was doing sales jobs and physically placing myself in front of people in the way.
+I am inclined to think that there are aspects to it that are hardwired in our psyches that underpi these interactions.
+I came to it from a different direction, I was doing sales jobs and physically placing myself in front of people in their way.
 My intentions were not romantic initially, that came later.
 Don’t be deceived by the haters this stuff works if you have the strength of will and confidence to build your skills.
 Therein lies the rub.
-I don’t do it myself now because I don’t need to, but the patterns exist in me and being a geek I find it interesting; hence my recent publication.
+I don’t do it now because I don’t need to, but the patterns exist in me and being a geek I find it interesting; hence my recent publication.

 A snap shot of the model goes like this :